 In our Global Operations segment, we manufacture and source production of substantially all of our toy and game products.
 The Company owns and operates manufacturing facilities in East Longmeadow, Massachusetts and Waterford, Ireland.
-Sourcing of our other production is done through unrelated manufacturers in various Far East countries, principally China, using a Hong Kong based whollyowned subsidiary operation for quality control and order coordination purposes.
+Sourcing of our other production is done through unrelated manufacturers in various Far East countries, principally China, using a Hong Kong based wholly-owned subsidiary operation for quality control and order coordination purposes.

 Through our Other segment we generate revenue through the out-licensing worldwide of certain of our intellectual properties to third parties for promotional and merchandising uses in businesses which do not compete directly with our own product offerings.
 During 2008, our Other segment out-licensed our brands primarily in apparel, publishing, home goods and electronics, and certain brands in the digital area.
 One of the primary goals of this segment is to further expand our brands into the digital world through strategic licenses.
-As an example, we all major platforms, including mobile phones, personal computers, and game consoles such as XBOX, PLAYSTATION and WII, based on most of our toy and game intellectual properties.
+As an example, we have a long-term strategic licensing alliance with EA, which provides EA with the exclusive worldwide rights to create digital games for all major platforms, including mobile phones, personal computers, and game consoles such as XBOX, PLAYSTATION and WII, based on most of our toy and game intellectual properties.
 The first games generated under this strategic alliance were introduced in 2008, with a full line expected in 2009.
 In 2009, the Company expects its licensing revenues to be positively impacted by the major motion picture releases of G.I.
 JOE: RISE OF COBRA and TRANSFORMERS: REVENGE OF THE FALLEN.
 Commencing in the second quarter of 2009, we plan to add our television operations, comprised of the joint venture with Discovery and our own programming studio operations, to the Other segment, and rename it the Entertainment and Licensing Segment.
-Corporate Information Hasbro, Inc. is a Rhode Island corporation organized on January 8, 1926.
-Our principal executive offices are located at 1027 Newport Avenue, Pawtucket, Rhode Island 02862 and our telephone number is (401) 431-8697.